James T. Baldwin: Ongoing work: eco-technology design and development

 With the ears of a wider audience in the 1980s, Baldwin developed an incisive critique of the American automobile industry, which he viewed as over-focused on superficial marketing concerns and farcically under-concerned with real innovation and improvement.
 He was also a constructive critic of the emerging industries manufacturing "soft technology" equipment, like wind turbines.

-In the late 1990s, he worked with the Rocky Mountain Institute of Snowmass, Colorado, in the research, design, and development of the ultralight, ultra-efficient "Hypercar" – a prototype by way of which independent designers hoped to show the way for the world's auto manufacturers.
+In the 1990s, Baldwin worked with the Rocky Mountain Institute (then located in Snowmass, Colorado), in the research, design, and development of the ultralight, ultra-efficient "Hypercar" – a prototype by way of which independent designers hoped to show the way for the world's auto manufacturers.
 With conceptual development having begun in 1991, one version of the Hypercar used a small generator to power an electric motor in each wheel.
+The design and engineering concepts of the Hypercar have not gone unheeded by major automobile manufacturers.
+As asserted by Amory Lovins in the Solutions Journal:

+We open-sourced our industry-validated Hypercar R&D to maximize competition, then supported seven automakers’ transitions via technical and strategic engagement.
+Our interventions sped Japan’s hybrid-car development and helped trigger the global industry’s revolutions in lightweighting and electrification.
+(An early example, the 124-mpg carbon-fiber electric car drive, is already profitable for BMW.)

 Given his long-term role as a "technology" editor, it is worth mentioning the scope of Baldwin's focus on technology.
 His interests remained broader than that represented in the shifting media and popular focus of the mid-1980s and later, which inclined to highlight the micro chip and electronic devices based on it.
 Baldwin continued to point out the value of (and need for evaluation of) technologies within a larger perimeter.
 Certainly shelter and transportation technologies always interested him.
 So did tools – and whether a device or tool or process was freshly innovative or age-old in concept, if it enabled a person to "do the job" with wood, metal, fiberglass panels, soil, trees, etc., it remained worthy of Baldwin's attention.
 Whereas the personal computer often (though not necessarily) inclines its operator toward imagination, almost in the sense of entertainment, Baldwin remained equally interested in doing, in application.
 And while he never ceased to be interested in the products of the factory, Baldwin always wanted to empower individuals and small teams of people to accomplish something worthwhile.